shnallapeddi/PregnancyToChildHealth/README.md

 **Leveraging health data to predict infant survival and well-being from pregnancy to early childhood.**

 This interactive dashboard empowers researchers, policymakers, and healthcare professionals to explore global maternal and infant health data, run predictive analyses, and contribute new entries.
-By combining rigorous machine-learning models with intuitive visualizations, we illuminate the factors that drive outcomes from the first heartbeat through those critical early years—so every mother’s journey and every child’s first steps are guided by data-driven insight.
+By combining rigorous machine-learning models with intuitive visualizations, we illuminate the factors that drive outcomes from the first heartbeat through those critical early years, so every mother’s journey and every child’s first steps are guided by data-driven insight.

 ---